Student Award Submission Guidelines

 Degree Program (BA, MA, PhD):

-Department and course title for which paper was written:
+Department, course title, term (fall/winter/spring/summer and year) for which paper was written:

 Professor/Advisor for whom paper was written: